-Traffic lights are the most fundamental part of road safety infrastructure across urban environments.
-They inform drivers when to stop, when to slow down, and when to safely proceed.
-Adhering to these signals is not simply a driving habit, but a legal obligation under the Motor Vehicles Act, 1988.
-Violating a traffic signal can result in electronic challans, monetary penalties, or licence suspension.
+Traffic lights are the most basic part of road safety in India.
+They tell drivers when to stop, when to slow down, and when to move ahead.
+Following them is not just a road habit.
+It is a legal duty under the Motor Vehicles Act, 1988, and breaking a signal can lead to a fine, a court challan, or even imprisonment in serious cases.

 What Traffic Lights Are and Why They Matter

-A traffic light is a signalling mechanism positioned at road intersections, pedestrian walkways, and critical junctions to manage converging vehicular traffic.
-The standard design consists of three vertical lenses: red at the top, amber in the middle, and green at the bottom.
-These specific colours are utilized globally because red and green possess long visible wavelengths, making them detectable from long distances or during inclement weather conditions.
+A traffic light is a signal device fitted at road junctions, pedestrian crossings, and other points where vehicles meet.
+The standard signal head holds three colours: red on top, yellow in the middle, and green at the bottom.
+These three colours are used worldwide because red and green have the longest visible wavelengths, so drivers can spot them clearly even from a distance or in poor weather.

 Traffic Light Colours in India and What They Mean